Documentation / Scanner

 Summary and Next Steps

-Market conditions dramatically impact which Scanner filter configurations produce consistent profits.
+Market conditions determine which Scanner filter configurations produce consistent profits.
 Create separate filter presets for each major regime: Bull Market High Conviction, Bear Market Defensive, Choppy Market Ultra-Selective, High VIX Reduced Size, FOMC Week Event Trading.
-Save these as named presets you can load with one click based on morning market assessment.
+Save these as named presets you can load with one click based on your morning market assessment.

 Complete the pre-market checklist every morning at 9:25 AM checking SPY/QQQ trend, Dashboard bias, VIX level, volume status, economic calendar, and earnings calendar.
 Based on this assessment, load the appropriate preset before market open.
 Track which configuration you’re using each day in your trading journal to correlate performance with market conditions.

-Review your performance monthly by market regime to identify if certain conditions produce better results for your personal trading style.
-You may discover you excel in bull markets but struggle in choppy conditions, suggesting you should trade more aggressively in bulls and sit out or scale way back during chop.
-This data-driven self-awareness allows you to play to your strengths and avoid your weaknesses, optimizing long-term consistency.
+Review your performance monthly by market regime to see whether certain conditions suit your trading style.
+You may find you excel in bull markets but struggle in choppy conditions, which suggests trading more aggressively in bulls and sitting out or scaling back during chop.
+Knowing this lets you play to your strengths and protect long-term consistency.

 Was this article helpful?